 Summarily, this study was not able to establish a negative relation between 300 mg ENU/kg body weight treatment and semen parameters in Japanese quail cocks.
 Thus, suggesting the treatment did not affect the spermatogonia of the cocks, however, their fertility count reveals a different narrative.
 These results, however confounding, can be explained by understanding the cycle of the seminiferous epithelium and spermatogenesis in Japanese quail; the former was reported to last for 2.69 ± 0.08 days or 64.4 ± 1.88 hours (Mean ± Standard Error of Mean) (Lin et al., 1990).
 Lin et al (1990) further concluded that there are 3.12 cycles of the seminiferous epithelium from the DNA synthesis phase of primary spermatocytes to the release of mature spermatozoa, and it was estimated that the duration between these stages is 8.39 days, although it could sometimes extend to 10 to 12 days depending on the photoperiod (Shil et al., 2015; Wu et al., 2025).

-Lin and Jones (1992) (also corroborated by Hurley et al. (2018) used the information from Lin et al. (1990) to estimate the duration and process of spermatogonia renewal.
+Lin and Jones (1992) (also corroborated by Hurley et al. (2018) used the information from Lin et al., (1990) to estimate the duration and process of spermatogonia renewal.
 They observed that mitotic peaks of spermatogonia occur at stages II, III, VI, and IX of the seminiferous epithelium cycle.
 The time required for the complete renewal of all spermatogonia in quail, including type Ad stem spermatogonia, the foundational cells for spermatogenesis, was estimated to be less than 4 days.
-Additionally, the full spermatogenesis process, covering 4.747 cycles, was calculated to take approximately 12.77 days, from the initial division of Ad spermatogonia at the end of stage IX to the release of spermatozoa at stage V. Conversely, in chicken and mice, spermatogenesis takes 2 to 3 weeks, and 35 to 42 days, respectively (Bitencourt et al., 2007; Xie et al., 2024).
+Additionally, the full spermatogenesis process, covering 4.747 cycles, was calculated to take approximately 12.77 days, from the initial division of Ad spermatogonia at the end of stage IX to the release of spermatozoa at stage V. Conversely, in chicken and mice, spermatogenesis takes 2 to 3 weeks, and 35 to 42 days, respectively (Bitencourt et al., 2007 and Xie et al., 2024).
 This significantly varying duration of spermatogenesis could potentially explain the observed response of the Japanese quail cocks to ENU treatment in this study.

 In the present study, the ENU dose administered did not affect the process of spermatogenesis, or perhaps if it did, it only affected the advanced type of spermatogonia (i.e., Ap1, AP2, and B), leaving the primary Ad spermatogonia to continue to proliferate.
 Even if the Ad spermatogonia were impacted, they would have been completely renewed in less than 4 days.
 Furthermore, given the duration of the cycles of the seminiferous epithelium previously discussed, any epithelium tubule lesions caused by the ENU dose administered would have been almost completely renewed by the time semen was collected for analysis.